Paula Cook

-Paula Cook (born 2 November 1969) is a British auto racing driver.
+Paula Cook (born 2 November 1969) is a British motor racing driver.
 She is best known as an independent driver in the British Touring Car Championship competing for the family-run DC Cook Motorsports.
 She ran the family-owned DC Cook Direct dealership after her father's death in 2005 until its closure in 2009.

 Racing career

 Early career

-Born in Rotherham, Cook began her auto racing career in 1994, when she competed in both the Formula Vauxhall Junior and Formula Vauxhall Junior Winter Series championships, finishing second overall in the latter.
+Born in Rotherham, Cook began her motor racing career in 1994, when she competed in both the Formula Vauxhall Junior and Formula Vauxhall Junior Winter Series championships, finishing second overall in the latter.
 British Formula Renault (becoming the first female ever to achieve a pole position in an international race), followed by three years in the British Formula 3 Championship between 1996 and 1998.
 In 1997, she drove for the works Nissan team in the RAC Tourist Trophy.

 BTCC

 Towards the end of 1998 British Touring Car Championship season, Cook entered the final four rounds for her father's DC Cook Motorsport Team in a Honda Accord.
 She entered once more with DC Cook in 1999, planning to compete in the entire season, the first woman to do so.
 However, despite a reasonable start to the year, the season for Cook was cut short after round 16, after her team pulled out of the series due to financial difficulties.

 In her 20 BTCC race starts, she scored 3 points and 2 Independents cup race victories.